Our 3 Locations

 Treating Obstructive Sleep Apnea

-The most common treatment for sleep apnea is the CPAP machine.
+The most common way to treat sleep apnea is the CPAP machine.
 However, many folks find it very difficult to fall asleep at night wearing the sleep apnea machine.
-While some have no choice but to get used to it, others have a second option that can be equally effective.
+While patients with central sleep apnea have no choice but to get used to it, others have a second sleep apnea treatment option that can be equally effective.
 If you’ve been diagnosed with OSA, Peak Family Dental Care can make a specially designed mouthpiece that prevents your throat from closing at night.

 Oral Appliance Therapy